ikatsov/tensor-house/README.md

 The artifacts listed in this section can help to rapidly evaluate different solution approaches and build prototypes using your datasets.
 Artifacts are marked with the following qualifiers:
   * 🧪 - artifacts that are particularly suitable for exploratory data analysis, evaluating the strength of causal effects in your data, and determining whether these data is feasible for solving a certain use case or not.
   * 🚀 - conceptual prototypes that use advanced methods and not necessarily suitable for productization.
+  * 📚 - notebooks that demonstrate basic algorithms and intended mainly for educational purposes

 #### Promotions, Offers, and Advertisements
-These notebooks can be used to create customer propensity scoring, offer personalization, and content personalization pipelines.
+These notebooks can be used to analyze the behavior of *individual* customers, calculate customer propensity (affinity) scores, and personalize offers, content, or digital experience.

 * Customer Scoring and Lifetime Value
    * Customer Propensity Scoring Using Deep Learning (LSTM with Attention) ([notebook](https://github.com/ikatsov/tensor-house/blob/master/promotions/propensity-scoring-lstm.ipynb))
+   * Customer-level Uplift Modeling Based On Observational Data Using Causal Inference ([notebook](https://github.com/ikatsov/tensor-house/blob/master/promotions/uplift-modeling-observational.ipynb)) (🧪)
    * Customer Lifetime Value (LTV) Modeling Using Markov Chains ([notebook](https://github.com/ikatsov/tensor-house/blob/master/promotions/markov-ltv.ipynb))
 * Decision Automation
    * Dynamic Content Personalization Using Contextual Bandits (LinUCB) ([notebook](https://github.com/ikatsov/tensor-house/blob/master/promotions/dynamic-content-personalization-rl.ipynb))
    * Next Best Action Model Using Reinforcement Learning (Fitted Q Iteration) ([notebook](https://github.com/ikatsov/tensor-house/blob/master/promotions/next-best-action-rl.ipynb))

 #### Marketing, Customer, and Content Analytics
-The notebooks can be used to get insights from user-generated content, analyze customer behavior, and optimize marketing budgets.
+The notebooks can be used to analyze customer *population* or *segments*, get insights from user-generated content, and optimize marketing budgets.

 * Content Analytics
    * Sentiment Analysis Using Basic Transformers ([notebook](https://github.com/ikatsov/tensor-house/blob/master/marketing-analytics/sentiment-analysis.ipynb))